When you go to counseling, let’s face it. You do some cheesy stuff on the comfy couch.

 But they really do have value.
-The one I want to share took me by surprise almost 23 years ago as I reluctantly plowed through the motions only to get to the end and be intimately embraced by my wife who was now in tears (tears of joy, of course).
-This is what the counselor presented to me, gazing directly in my overconfident eyes:
+The one I want to share took me by surprise almost 23 years ago.
+I reluctantly plowed through the motions only to get to the end and be intimately embraced by my wife, who was now in tears (tears of joy, of course).
+This is what the counselor presented to me, gazing directly into my overconfident eyes:

 “When was the last time you praised, or appreciated, your spouse?“

 For most, this is a convicting question.
 Reality is, we’re flying through life at mach two in our career, parenting, and family responsibilities.
-We miss the vast majority of the ways we could be fueling not just our lives, but each other.
+We miss the vast majority of the ways we could fuel our lives and each other.
 And that’s in a typical healthy relationship!
 Insert a stressful or even volatile husband and/or wife, particularly one that heightens your insecurity, and extending the gift of praise to each other is the last thing on your mind.
 And if those don’t compose enough material to defy our best intentions to encourage, observe, and appreciate, our natural inclination will always be to criticize–because of the effects of sin.

-Left to ourselves we will go on a sin-, fault-, and general you’re-not-who-I-wish-you-were hunt.
-But through the power of the Holy Spirit God calls us to go on a praise hunt, a sifting through of our day and our mate for gratitude; for signs of God.
+Left to ourselves, we will go on a sin-, fault-, and general your-not-who-I-wish-you-were hunt.
+But through the power of the Holy Spirit, God calls us to go on a praise hunt, sifting through our day and our mate for gratitude; for signs of God.

-Now, unquestionably your spouse continually displays faults, and will until death does you part.
-But certainly there are areas that are deserving of your praise or appreciation.
-In fact, lack of recognition in deserving areas could be subtracting the courage, vision, and security from areas where he or she needs to grow.
+Now, unquestionably your spouse continually displays faults and will until death parts you.
+But certainly, some areas deserve your praise or appreciation.
+In fact, a lack of recognition in deserving areas could be subtracting the courage, vision, and security from areas where they need to grow.

 Encouragement of one another is God’s idea and largely precedes his call for us to change in other areas.
 Look at how Paul did this with the problem-laden Corinthian church…whose lengthy list of faults looked more fitting among a posse of ex-cons.
 Check out how Paul addressed them in I Corinthians 1:4-9: